pubnub/c-core/unreal/README.md

 ## How to use it

-Make it discoverable in module that you want to use it in `<Module>.Build.cs` file:
+Make it discoverable in module that you want to use it by `<Module>.Build.cs` file:
 ```csharp
 public class <Module> : ModuleRules
 {